HostGator Web Hosting Review

 If you purchase one of the more premium web hosting plans, you’ll gain access to HostGator’s enhanced security features.
 This includes data backups that occur daily as well as automatic removal of malware so that you don’t have to waste any of your valuable time worrying about these issues.
-That being said, if you have the $$$ to go with a premium plan, might as well look at a more premium host then (SiteGround for most people, or something like Kinsta or Pressidium if you’re looking for high-end managed WordPress hosts).
+That being said, if you have the $$$ to go with a premium plan, might as well look at a more premium host then (SiteGround for most people, or something like Kinsta or Pressidium if you’re looking for high-end WordPress hosts).

 For those who are unfamiliar with web hosting or are building their first website, HostGator has your back.
 Their back-end is pretty user-friendly, even for beginners.
 Some web hosts have a very difficult to follow interface that users have to interact with, but fortunately, HostGator strives to keep their user interface as easy to follow as possible.
 Users will also have access to helpful FAQ pages, online tutorials, and informational documents at every step of the way.

 Slightly Lower Load Time Speed

-While HostGator’s average page loading times are only slightly below the average page load time (with their servers being in the US), this is still a significant disadvantage for Australians.
+While HostGator’s average page loading times are only slightly below the average page load time (with their servers being in the US), this is still a disadvantage for Australians.
 Search engines factor speed into their organic search ranking algorithm, and any delay in the page load time of a company has the possibility of negatively impacting their sales.
 That being said, if you use a CDN, this becomes a non-issue.
 If you’re in the US, Canada, or even more remote like Brazil, no CDN is needed of course.